zohaibshahzadTO/RegexWalkthrough/README.md

 *Quantifiers*

 A quantifier defines how often an element can occur.
 The symbols ?, * , + and {} define the quantity of the regular expressions.

+# Grouping and back references

+You can group parts of your regular expression.
+In the pattern, we group element with round brackets, eg, ().
+This allows us to assign a repetition operator to a complete group.
+In addition these groups also create a back reference to the part of the regular expression.
+This captures the group.
+A back reference stores the part of the String which matched the group.
+This allows you to use this part in the replacement.

+Via the $ you can refer to a group. $1 is the first group, $2 the second, etc.

+Let’s, for example, assume you want to replace all whitespace between a letter followed by a point or a comma.
+This would involve that the point or the comma is part of the pattern.
+Still it should be included in the result.
+See the regex file for this example.